jwang266/nyc-water-quality-analytics-platform/README.md

 ## Notes

-* AJAX is used for dynamic content loading
+* AJAX is used for dynamic interactions such as comments and likes
+* The water samples page uses a React island for client-side rendering and pagination
 * Custom CSS is used throughout the application
 * MongoDB is accessed via Mongoose models
 * Password reset links are displayed in the UI for local development and demonstration purposes.
 * The application has been tested to ensure core features function as intended